September 13, 2017 by DAVE JACK

 TOP OF POLLY SHORTS TO THE BOTTOM OF POLLY’S (About 2kms)

 Total dark and huge numbers of runners.
-Many removing the black plastic bags they were wearing for warmth at the start (not supposed to be wearing) and discarding them in the road.
+Many removing the black plastic bags they were wearing for warmth at the start (not supposed to be wearing as these have been banned by the organisers) and discarding them in the road.
 Danger of tripping.

 At the bottom of Polly’s there are speed bumps